 Why Nessy works for dyslexia?

-Nessy supports dyslexic learners through specialised syllabification games that break words into smaller, manageable parts and personalised word lists for targeted practice.
+Nessy supports dyslexic learners through specialised syllabification games that break words into smaller, manageable parts and personalised word lists for targeted practise.
 The programme uses animated activities and a multisensory approach that makes learning more accessible and engaging for students with learning difficulties.

 Using Nessy's personal word lists

-Teachers can create personalised word lists that transform spelling practice from generic worksheets to targeted, individualised learning paths.
+Teachers can create personalised word lists that transform spelling practise from generic worksheets to targeted, individualised learning paths.
 This feature helps teachers and teaching assistants achieve specific learning objectives using effective scaffoldingstrategies, allowing them to focus on words that each student specifically needs to master.

 What free resources does Nessy offer?